mehmandarov/mehmandarov.github.io/README.md

     "bundle exec jekyll build && npx -y pagefind --site _site"
 ```

-Then either re-serve `_site/` statically or restart the dev container.
-Pagefind output (`_site/pagefind/`) is regenerated on every build, so it never needs to be committed.
+Then restart the dev container (or serve `_site/` statically).
+Pagefind output (`_site/pagefind/`) is regenerated on every build and should not be committed.

 ## Bugs and Issues

 Have a bug or an issue with this site?
-[Open a new issue](https://github.com/mehmandarov/mehmandarov.github.io/issues) here on GitHub.
+[Open a new issue][2] here on GitHub.

 ## Author